johnmn3/cljs-thread/README.md

 ;=> 6
 ```
 ### Binding conveyance
-For most functions, `inmesh` will try to automatically convey local bindings, as well as vars local to the invoking namespace, across workers:
+For most functions, `cljs-thread` will try to automatically convey local bindings, as well as vars local to the invoking namespace, across workers:
 ```clojure
 (let [x 3]
     @(in s1 (+ 1 @(in s2 (+ 2 x)))))